Technology Tales

 17th April 2018

 Photo editing has been something that I have been doing since my first-ever photo scan in 1998 (I believe it was in June of that year but cannot be completely sure nearly twenty years later).
-Since then, I have been using a variety of tools for the job and wondered how other photos can look better than my own.
+Since then, I have been using various tools for the job and wondered how other photos can look better than my own.
 What cannot be excluded is my preference for being active in the middle of the day when light is at its bluest, as well as a penchant for using a higher ISO of 400.
 In other words, what I do when making photos affects how they look afterwards as much as the weather that I had encountered.

 My reason for mentioning the above aspects of photographic craft is that they affect what you can do in photo editing afterwards, even with the benefits of technological advancement.
 My tastes have changed over time, so the appeal of re-editing old photos fades when you realise that you only are going around in circles and there always are new ones to share, so that may be a better way to improve.